ThePhD/ThePhD.github.io/_posts/2020-01-23-To Bind A Reference Optional.markdown

 I can only wish you, dearest reader, Professor Peter Sommerlad, and MISRA C++ the best in this entrenched battle.
 You will not wrestle against flesh and blood.
 Yours is a battle of changing the direction of a community, poisoned from a high place by those who skipped on the Engineering portion of their Engineering work.
 You will stand against a Regular Status Quo.
 In whatever decision you make, be diligent.
 Take [my research](https://github.com/ThePhD/future_cxx/tree/04370836748fcae65f898a817a9977a466a8ac6f/references/raw), your research, and your experience to heart, so that you may speak boldly, as you ought to speak.
 May your cause be blessed,

 and may it bring comfort to your hearts. 💚

+P.S.: With my Greatest Thanks to the talented and wonderful artist Anett ([@WusdisWusdat](https://twitter.com/WusdisWusdat)), whose terrifying art brought a tangible form to this lingering, festering psychological plague inflicted upon me and let me face up to what had been done.
+[Buy her a coffee, y'all](https://www.buymeacoffee.com/WusdisWusdat), or just pay for a slice of her pretty amazing artwork.